loopwerk/loopwerk.io/content/articles/2025-06-12-django-local-times.md

 # Make Django show dates and times in the visitor’s local timezone

-When you’re building a web app with Django, handling timezones is a common hurdle.
-You’re likely storing timestamps in your database in UTC—which is best practice—but your users are scattered across the globe.
-Showing them a UTC timestamp for when they left a comment isn't very friendly.
-They want to see it in their own, local time.
+When building a web app, handling timezones correctly is crucial for a good user experience.
+Django's timezone support is powerful but requires understanding two key settings:

+* `USE_TZ = True`: When enabled, Django stores all datetimes in your database in UTC.
+This is a fundamental best practice that ensures your data is consistent and unambiguous, regardless of where your servers or users are located.
+* `TIME_ZONE`: This setting (e.g., `"America/New_York"` or `"Europe/London"`) defines the default timezone for your project.
+Django uses it to display datetimes in your templates.

+The problem arises because your application serves users across the globe, yet your `TIME_ZONE` setting is a single, fixed value.
+A user in Tokyo doesn't want to see timestamps in your server's New York time.
+They expect to see times converted to their own local timezone.

 Let’s start with a typical scenario.
 You have a `Comment` model that stores when a comment was added: